Trackable (Geocaching): International Diabetes Federation

-In late 2006, to promote diabetes awareness and to gather support for a United Nations resolution, the International Diabetes Federation disseminated "Unite for Diabetes" travel bugs to be released by volunteers around the world.
-Unlike the Jeep travel bugs, each Unite for Diabetes travel bug has a specific mission.
-Every individual bug is assigned to one of 20,000 target cities around the world (for example, Guben, Germany).
-The bug's mission is to travel to, then around, its target city, collecting geocaching logs and photos along the way.
-Like the Jeep series, the Unite for Diabetes series was tied to a contest.
+In late 2006, to promote diabetes awareness and to gather support for a United Nations resolution, the International Diabetes Federation disseminated 20,000 "Unite for Diabetes" Travel Bugs to be released by volunteers around the world.
+Unlike the Jeep Travel Bugs, each Unite for Diabetes Travel Bug has a specific mission.
+Every individual Travel Bug was assigned a specific target city.
+It then travels to and around its assigned city to spread awareness for diabetes.
 Specially made geocoins were also created for release in 2007.